WolfBoi008/Five-Nights-at-Sonic-s-Maniac-Mania/README.md

 # Archipelago Manual for Five Nights at Sonic's: Maniac Mania

 ## Notes
-- You must play from a new save file, but you can edit the save file for things such as character skins.
-I plan to change this in the future (See #12 for details).
+- You must play from a new save file.
-- Shop items are pre-hinted.
-I want Rings not to appear in the shop, but I believe this currently doesn't work in the latest Manual build.

 ## Goals
 - Complete the Maniac Mania challenge